 Elementary Education (B.S.)

 The elementary education program prepares candidates for teaching in grades 1-5 and leads to an initial Louisiana teaching certificate as well as a degree.
 The program focuses on the knowledge, skills, and dispositions associated with the effective education of elementary-aged children.
 To earn a Certificate in Early Childhood Education you can obtain a degree in Elementary Education and pass Praxis Exam 5621 (PLT Early Childhood).

 The degree requirements for elementary education is an overview of courses required to complete the degree program.

 The elementary education program represents a performance-based model of personnel preparation, which includes a number of field experiences associated with the attendant coursework.
-These experiences culminate in the clinical experience, which occurs during the last semester of the program.
+These experiences culminate in the year-long residency.
 Information on the field experience requirements of each course may be found in each course's syllabus.
 For more information, please see the web page for field experience.

 Candidate Assessment Information

 The elementary teacher education program requires candidates to complete a variety of assessments as they progress through the program of study.

 There are two pathways to achieving teaching certification in Elementary Education: